davebyrne222/silt-server/readme.md

 > [!NOTE]
 > *If running locally, this should be the same value used when
 > creating the PostgresDB instance.
-If running with Docker, this can be the value you wish to use (PostgressDB will be
+If running with Docker, this can be the value you wish to use (PostgresDB will be
 > created with that value)

 > [!NOTE]
-> **If running locally, the <PostgresDB addr> can be set to `localhost`.
+> **If running locally, the \<PostgresDB addr\> can be set to `localhost`.
 If using Docker, it should be set to the
 > docker compose service name.
 Default for SiltServer is 'DB'

 # Usage